Neha856/AI_Assisted_Analog_and_MixedSignal_Internship/README.md

 PDK is a collection of files provided by foundry to manufacture chips.
 It contains technology rules, transistor models, standard cells, LEF/GDS files, timing data, etc. Without PDK, tools do not know how to build the chip physically.
 They have three pdk folder

-- **skywater-pdk:**  SkyWater is the foundry/company.
+- **skywatar-pdk:**  SkyWater is the foundry/company.
 SkyWater PDK is the open-source 130nm manufacturing technology released by Google + SkyWater.
 - **sky130A:** sky130A is one specific version/variant of the Sky130 technology files used by OpenLane.
 It contains libraries, rules, timing, LEF, Magic tech files, SPICE models, etc.
 - **OpenPDKs:** OpenPDKs converts raw foundry data into tool-compatible format.
 It prepares files for Magic, Netgen, OpenROAD, KLayout, etc.